George Lind has been crushing online Sit & Go's for years.

 Lind is a member of Team PokerStars Online and specializes in hyper-turbo SNGs.
 He's also a master multi-tabler.

-In this free poker strategy video Lind gives you the benefit of more than decade of professional poker experience.
+In this free poker strategy video Lind gives you the benefit of more than a decade of professional poker experience and explains the five biggest mistakes he sees poker players making in Sit & Go's every day.

 And even if you don't, you'll still have your stack later in the tournament so you can leverage that.
 It's just not worth the risk.